Why do I need a non-surgical face lift?

 The first tissue tighening device to debut in the USA and approved by FDA since 2002, Thermage uses monopolar radiofrequency technology to deliver heat to the deep dermis.
 It uses a technique known as bulk heating to tighten saggy skin, smooth wrinkles and stimulate new collagen production.

 The primary response from the radiofrequency energy is immediate collagen contraction.
 This gives the tightening effect, followed by a secondary response of wound healing, which involves collagen remodelling and new collagen deposition.
-This causes the treatment effect to last for months after the initial treatment.
+This causes the treatment effect to last for months after the initial skin tightening treatment.

 Bulk heating by radiofrequency is generally considered diffused under the skin.
 This enables Thermage to give an effective full-face rejuvenation and tightening effect.